National Institute of Technology, Hamirpur: Central Library

-Building is facilitated with water coolers, heaters Wi-Fi etc.The library uses OPAC to issue books.
+Building is facilitated with water coolers, heaters Wi-Fi etc. The library uses OPAC to issue books.

 Sports

 NIT Hamirpur provides sports facilities for indoor and outdoor games.
 Teams are sent out to compete in university-level sports competition.
-Sports facilities include Karate, cricket, football, lawn tennis, basketball, volleyball, table tennis, badminton and athletics.
-Annaul sports events such as Lalkar is also celebrated with several events such as relay, shot put, 100m race etc. Inter branch and inter year sports matches such as football and cricket are also held round the year.
+Sports facilities include Karate, cricket, football, lawn tennis, basketball, volleyball, table tennis, badminton ,Kabaddi and athletics.
+Annual sports events such as Lalkar is also celebrated with several events such as relay, shot put, 100m race etc. Inter branch and inter year sports matches such as football and cricket are also held round the year.

 Health Centre

 NIT Hacentre.
 It is equipped with basic medical facilities and in case of emergency, patients are referred to the Zonal Hospital, Hamirpur.